-On the one hand, having all of this information available to you makes it really easy to do research about products you’re interested in, businesses you’re thinking about working with, and people that you need to know a little bit more about.
+On the one hand, having so much information readily available makes it really easy to do research about products you’re interested in, businesses you’re thinking about working with, and people that you need to know a little bit more about.

-On the other hand, though, everyone has the chance to add to the global collection of information available on the web at any point in time – and you won’t ever have complete control over what’s said about you, your business, or your personal life online.
+However, on the other hand, anyone with access to a computer has the ability to add to the global collection of information available on the web at any point in time.
+That means you do not have complete control over what’s said about you, your business, or your personal life online.

 This is why online reputation management tactics and strategies are so important, especially if you’re dealing with some underhanded competitors that are just out to crush you with lies and slander.

-To help you get off on the right foot with reputation management, we’ve outlined some pretty important things to remember below.
+To help you get off on the right foot with reputation management, we’ve outlined two crucial facts you need to know:

 Online reputation management is all about taking the necessary steps to implement dozens of tactics and changes that help you control the narrative online.
 It is consistent efforts that will carry the day, and the best time to start a reputation management campaign is before it is needed.